CORRUPT INVESTIGATORS 1996-98

 Additional revelations of police corruption started rolling in, until the Boston Globe's editorial board declared a "Police Emergency in Boston."
 Among those charged, Sean Ellis's chief interrogator, Boston homicide Detective William Mahoney, was revealed as having "testilied" (lied under oath) in the trial of accused murderer Donnell Johnson, who was convicted.
 (After additional information surfaced in his case, Johnson was freed.)

 Sean Ellis's trial attorneys, Norman Zalkind and David Duncan, began readying a motion for a new trial for Ellis.
 After all, Acerra and Brazil were the men who brought forward Acerra's teenage relative, Rosa Sanchez, as a witness; in the lawyers' belief, Acerra and his partner, Robinson, manufactured her photo ID of Sean.
 Acerra was also implicated in mishandling Mulligan's cell phone -- "finding it" in the central compartment of the murdered detective's SUV a full week after his murder, even though crime scene technicians didn't find it when they searched the vehicle immediately after the crime.

-The Boston Globe's Pulitzer Prize-winning columnist (and now Brandeis University journalism professor) Eileen McNamara took a jaundiced view of the convicted detectives' roles in Sean Ellis's conviction.
+The Boston Globe's Pulitzer Prize-winning columnist (now Brandeis University journalism professor) Eileen McNamara took a jaundiced view of the convicted detectives' roles in Sean Ellis's conviction.
 After their indictments she devoted an entire column calling for a retrial of Ellis -- in a proceeding unsullied by dirty detectives:

 “Indicted cops taint Ellis trial"by Eileen McNamara